-The official start of an Oracle audit is from when you receive the notification letter, which is often sent to the CIO and the CFO of your organization.
+The official start is from when you receive the notification letter, which is often sent to the CIO and the CFO of your organization.
 The specified LMS consultant or partner for the audit is noted within the letter to ensure the organization is correctly informed.
 This notification letter also identifies which legal entities and which Oracle software programs are to be featured for the audit.

 The OMA gives Oracle “access to information” and normally they will request you run their scripts on your systems to ascertain the usage of the software.
 If organizations are found to be using unauthorized or unlicensed software, it may result in a breach of control and/or violation of intellectual property rights.
 If non-compliance is discovered, this can lead to financial penalties and a request for purchase of extra licenses in order to remedy this.
 Typically, the organization will be charged for these without the discount initially given for the original purchase.

-It is not guaranteed that you will be audited by Oracle every year, however, every end-user is on average audited by Oracle (or one of its LMS partners) once every 3-4 years.
+It is not guaranteed that you will be audited by every year, however, every end-user is on average audited by Oracle (or one of its LMS partners) once every 3-4 years.
 However, the fact you’ve been recently audited is no reason to rest on your laurels.
 Nor should you feel a false sense of relief if you think you’ve escaped the latest round of Oracle audit activity.
 Soon enough anxiety will set in when you realize it is only a matter of time before you receive that dreaded letter.

-Get in touch with Certero today to see how we can help you gain control of your Oracle licensing and be fully prepared in the event of an Oracle audit.
+Get in touch with Certero today to see how we can help you gain control of your Oracle licensing and be fully prepared in the event of an audit.